ckenst/selenium-rspec.rb/README.md

 ###About:

-This repository contains some example automation using Ruby, RSpec and Selenium.
-Many of these ideas come from the [Elemental Selenium](http://elementalselenium.com/) tips site, [Selenium Bootcamp](https://saucelabs.com/resources/selenium-bootcamp/) and Selenium Bootcamp PDF (found in my repository).
-Other examples came from around the web or through [The Selenium GuideBook](https://seleniumguidebook.com/) (which I highly recommend).

 These examples are for building GUI acceptance tests (checks) using Selenium WebDriver in Ruby using RSpec.
 Many of these examples are trials before I implement them at work.
 The challenge with any automation is always about how to reveal new and interesting information through tests in a computer aided fashion.

-When the tests stop providing useful information they become essentially useless.
+Many of these ideas come from the [Elemental Selenium](http://elementalselenium.com/) tips site, [Selenium Bootcamp](https://saucelabs.com/resources/selenium-bootcamp/) and Selenium Bootcamp PDF (found in my repository).
+Other examples came from around the web or through [The Selenium GuideBook](https://seleniumguidebook.com/) (which I highly recommend).

 ###To Use Remotely:
 (Must have a SauceLabs account:)